-- b.
-Mechanical Method: Adjust the tracks and float accurately to the required crown.
+(b) Mechanical Method.
+Adjust the tracks and float accurately to the required crown.
 Coordinate the float with the adjustments of the transverse finishing machine so that a small quantity of mortar is carried ahead of the float.
 Adjust the forward speed so that the float laps the distance specified on each transverse trip.
 The float shall pass over each area of pavement at least two times.
-The Construction Engineer will not permit excessive operation over a given area.
-Waste the excess water or soupy material over the side forms on each pass. - c.
-Alternate Mechanical Method: As an alternative to Subsection 18.4(P)(5)(b) Mechanical Method, a machine composed of a cutting and smoothing float or floats, suspended from and guided by a rigid frame may be used.
+The Engineer will not permit excessive operation over a given area.
+Waste the excess water or soupy material over the side forms on each pass.

+(c) Alternate Mechanical Method.
+As an alternative to Subsection 411.03(M)(5)(b) - Mechanical Method, a machine composed of a cutting and smoothing float or floats, suspended from and guided by a rigid frame may be used.
 Use a frame that is carried by four or more visible wheels riding on and constantly in contact with the side forms.

 When necessary, the long-handled floats may be used to smooth and fill in open-textured areas in the pavement.
 The floats shall have blades not less than five feet in length and 6 inches in width.
 Do not use the long-handled floats to float the entire surface of the pavement in lieu of, one of the preceding methods of floating.

 When striking-off and consolidating by the hand method and the crown of the pavement does not permit the use of the longitudinal float, float the surface transversely by the long-handled float.
 Do not work the crown out of the pavement during the operation.
 After floating, remove the excess water and laitance from the surface of the pavement by a straightedge 10 feet or more in length.
 Lap the successive drags 1/2 the length of the blade.

-d.
-Slip-Form Finishing: Construct the pavement with a preliminary float finish with devices incorporated in the slip-form paver.
+(d) Slip-Form Finishing.
+Construct the pavement with a preliminary float finish with devices incorporated in the slip-form paver.
 The Contractor may supplement these with suitable machine floats.
 Correct the edge slump of pavement, exclusive of edge rounding, over 0.02 foot before concrete has hardened.

-- Straightedge Testing and Surface Correction: After completing the 6. floating and removing the excess water, but while the concrete is still plastic, test the surface of the concrete for trueness with a 10-foot straightedge.
+After Straightedge Testing and Surface Correction.
+(6) completing the floating and removing the excess water removed, but while the concrete is still plastic, test the surface of the concrete for trueness with a 10-foot straightedge.
 For this purpose, furnish and use an accurate 10-foot straightedge swung from a handle three feet longer than 1/2 the width of the slab.
-Hold the straightedge in contact with the surface in successive positions parallel to the paving lane centerline and the whole area gone over from one side of the slab to the other as necessary.
-Advance along the paving lane shall be in successive stages of not more than 1/2 the length of the straightedge.
-Provide the finished surface of the pavement with no abrupt change of 1/4 inch or more with the approved straightedge.
-Immediately fill with freshly mixed concrete, strike off, consolidate, and refinish all depressions.
-Cut down and refinish high areas.
-Construct the surface across joints to meet the requirements for smoothness.
-Continue straightedge testing and surface corrections until the entire surface is found to be free from observable departures from the straightedge and the slab conforms to the required grade and cross section. - 7.
-Final Finish: After completing straight edging and surface corrections and as soon as the water sheen has practically disappeared, texture the pavement surface uniformly.
-Apply the final finish or texture by the use of an artificial turf drag.
+Hold the straightedge in contact with the surface in successive positions parallel to the road centerline and the whole area gone over from one side of the slab to the other as necessary.
+Advance along the road shall be in successive stages of not more than 1/2 the length of the straightedge.
+Immediately fill with freshly consolidate, and refinish all mixed concrete, strike off, Cut down and refinish high areas.
+Construct the depressions. surface across joints to meet the requirements for smoothness.
+Continue straightedge testing and surface corrections until the entire surface is found to be free from observable departures from the straightedge and the slab conforms to the required grade and cross section.

+(7) Final Finish.
+After completing straight-edging and surface corrections and as soon as the water sheen has practically disappeared, texture the pavement surface uniformly.
+Apply the final finish or texture by the use of an artificial turf drag followed immediately by a metal comb transverse grooving device.

 Use an artificial turf made of molded polyethylene with synthetic turn blades approximately 0.85 inches long and contain approximately 7,200 individual blades per square foot.
-Submit the artificial turf for review and acceptance by the Construction Engineer.
+Submit the artificial turf for acceptance by the Engineer.